 Data Conversion calculates velocity with a 2-second window (e.g., 48 scans for an SBE 9plus), giving a much smoother measure of velocity.

-badflag in input .cnv files that have pressure slowdowns or reversals (typically caused by ship heave).
+Loop Edit marks scans bad by setting the flag value associated with the scan to badflag in input .cnv files that have pressure slowdowns or reversals (typically caused by ship heave).
 The badflag value is documented in the input .cnv header.